 Finally!
-I know… You have been waiting for this and so have I. Our first release of our vSphere Web Client Plugin that supports the HTML-5 interface is officially released.
+I know… You have been waiting for this and so have I. Our first release of our HTML-5 vSphere Web Client Plugin is officially released.
 Let’s walk through what it looks like!

 The HTML-5 interface is vastly superior to the flash/flex based one, not only due to more accurate readouts, faster load times, but also the extensibility of the interface and guidelines around integration.
 Making it a much better platform for integration as compared to prior interfaces for vSphere.